Sonu Nigam: Early and personal life

 Sonu Nigam was born on 30 July 1973 to Agam Kumar Nigam and Shobha Nigam in the city of Faridabad, Haryana.
 His father was from Agra and his mother was from Garhwal.
 He has two sisters – Meenal Nigam, a yoga therapist, and Teesha Nigam, a professional singer.

 Nigam began singing at the age of four, when he joined his father Agam Kumar Nigam on stage to sing Mohammed Rafi's song "Kya Hua Tera Wada".
 Nigam began accompanying his father on his singing appearances at weddings and parties.
 He moved to Mumbai with his father to begin his Bollywood singing career at the age of 19.
 He was trained by Hindustani classical singer Ustad Ghulam Mustafa Khan.

 Nigam identifies as Hindu.
 He married Madhurima Mishra on 15 February 2002.
 They have a son.

 Nigam had changed his name to Sonu Niigaam citing numerology beliefs, but later decided to go back to his birth name.

 Career

-1990s: Career beginnings
+1990s: Beginnings

-Nigam started his career in early 1990s but was unable to make it to mainstream playback and was majorly overshadowed by Udit Narayan and Kumar Sanu in Bollywood music.
-His first song was for the movie Janam (1990), but the movie was never released.
-Nigam began his career with the song Hum To Chhaila Ban Gaye from DD1's TV serial Talash (1992).
-Sonu Nigam first film song "O Aasmanwale" was from the movie Aaja Meri Jaan (1993).
-He released his first album, Rafi Ki Yaaden, in 1992.

-After this, he sung in the films Muqabla (1993), Meherbaan (1993), Shabnam (1993), Aag (1994), Cheetah (1994), Khuddar (1994), Stuntman (1994), Hulchul (1995), Police Lockup (1995), Sauda (1995), Ram-Jaane (1995), Aazmayish (1995), Naajayaz (1995), Khiladiyon Ka Khiladi (1996), Papa Kahte Hain (1996), Gaddaar (1995), Dand Nayak (1998), Jaanwar (1999), Barsaat (1995), Himmatvar (1996), Jeet (1996), Hero No. 1 (1997), Aur Pyar Ho Gaya (1997), Dulhe Raja (1998), Soldier (1998), Devta (1998), Keemat (1998), Hindustan Ki Kasam (1999), Shera (1999), Sooryavansham (1999), Hogi Pyaar Ki Jeet (1999), and Badal (2000).

-He began hosting the TV show, Sa Re Ga Ma Pa in 1995.
-His song "Accha Sila Diya" for the film Bewafa Sanam, gave him greater success.
-In 1997, he sang the patriotic song "Sandese Aate Hai" from the movie Border and performed the Nadeem-Shravan-composed song "Yeh Dil Deewana" in Pardes in the same year, both of which were highly successful.
-Some of his notable songs during this period were "Zindagi Maut Na Ban Jaye" from Sarfarosh (1999), "Satrangi Re" from Dil Se (1998), "Ishq Bina" from Taal (1999), "Mujhe Raat Din" from Sangharsh (1999), "Ruki Ruki" from Mast (1999), and his debut in Tamil "Vaarayo Thozhi" from Jeans (1998).
-Sonu's album Deewana (1999), composed by Sajid–Wajid, was released by T-Series in 1999 became very popular among masses.
+Sonu Nigam began his career in early 1990s, initially overshadowed by Udit Narayan and Kumar Sanu.
+His first song for a film was "O Aasmanwale" from Aaja Meri Jaan (1983).
+He gained recognition with TV serial song "Hum To Chhaila Ban Gaye" from Talash (1992) and later for songs "Accha Sila Diya" (Bewafa Sanam), "Sandese Aate Hai" (Border), and "Yeh Dil Deewana" (Pardes).
+His album Deewana (1999) became popular.
+Nigam's first song in Kannada was in 1996 for the film Jeevanadhi.
+The song "Yello Yaro Hego" was composed by Koti with lyrics by R. N. Jayagopal.
+Nigam has since sung over 900 Kannada songs.